Classification of problematic subgroups of U(n): Introduction

+In the first part of the paper, Section~\ref{section: exploration} and Section~\ref{section: simple connectivity}, we describe some elementary properties of $\Lcal_{n}$ and prove the simple connectivity result for $n>2$.

-The organization of the paper is as follows.
+The second part of the paper is devoted to establishing the list of candidates for problematic subgroups.
 In Section~\ref{section: normal subgroup condition} we give a normal subgroup condition from which one can deduce contractibility of a fixed point set~$\weakfixed{H}$.
 We follow up in Section~\ref{section: find normal subgroup} with the proof of Theorem~\ref{thm: H elementary abelian}, by finding an appropriate normal subgroup unless $H$ is a projective elementary abelian \pdash subgroup of~$\Un$.
 Section~\ref{section: Gamma_k} is expository and discusses the salient properties of the subgroup $\Gamma_k\subseteq\Upk$.
 The projective elementary abelian \pdash subgroups of $\Un$ are classified up to abstract group isomorphism using bilinear forms in Section~\ref{section: alternating forms}.
-Finally, in Section~\ref{section: problematic subgroups}, we prove Theorem~\ref{Non_contractible_implies_subgroup_Gamma_diag} and give an example.
+They are shown to be isomorphic to $\Gamma_{s}\times\Delta_{t}$ where $\Delta_{t}$ denotes $(\integers/p)^{t}$.
+In Section~\ref{section: problematic subgroups}, we prove Theorem~\ref{theorem: Non_contractible_implies_subgroup_Gamma_diag}, allowing us to view this abstract group isomorphism as an isomorphism of representations.

+The third part of the paper is devoted to checking the candidates identified in Theorem~\ref{theorem: Non_contractible_implies_subgroup_Gamma_diag}.
+Section~\ref{section: joins} calculates the $U(m)$-equivariant homotopy type of the fixed points of the action of $\Gamma_{s}$ on $\Lcal_{mp^s}$ (Theorem~\ref{theorem: join theorem}).
+This allows us to compute the fixed points of the action of $\Gamma_s \times \Delta_t$ on $\Lcal_{mp^s}$ by first computing the fixed points under $\Gamma_s$, reducing the problem to the computation of $\Delta_t$-fixed points.
+The bulk of Section~\ref{section: proof of classification theorem} consists of analyzing the problem of $\Delta_{t}$-fixed points, after which we assemble the pieces to prove Theorem~\ref{theorem: new classification theorem}.

 {\bf{Definitions, Notation, and Terminology}}\\

 When we speak of a subgroup of a Lie group, we always mean a closed subgroup.
 If we speak of $S^{1}\subseteq\Un$ without any further description, we mean the center of~$\Un$.